 - 2. Volunteers who are under the age of 18 cannot participate in volunteering activities unless: - the work to be undertaken does not involve equipment requiring skilled operation; - the individual has been trained in the tasks to be performed; and - the individual is supervised at all times by a nominated responsible adult. - 3.
-The nominated responsible adult must be a parent or guardian and must sign the volunteer's application form to confirm that they will supervise the volunteer when they are participating in a volunteering activity.
+The nominated responsible adult must be a parent, guardian parent, guardian or, exceptionally and subject to approval by the Friends, a close relative nominated by a parent or guardian and must sign the volunteer's application form to confirm that they will supervise the volunteer when they are participating in a volunteering activity.